 His attention now diverted to a very confused Mirriam.
 He slowly walked up to her and asked her to take a seat.
 She sat down on the couch and he sat right next to her.
 ‘Mirriam, how much do you know about the soul?’ he asked her.

 A question like that seemed pointless to her.
-The brow-raise on her face was trying to imply that she was disappointed in the lord for even considering to think about the situation.
+The brow-raise on her face was trying to imply that she was disappointed in the lord for even taking my vulgar hypothesis into consideration.
 Unable to protest, she did give it a thought.
 ‘I don’t know much but I do know that it is the force that connects all life.’
-She clearly knew more but she didn’t want to discuss the science of the soulkeepers.
+She seemed to know more but she didn’t want to discuss the science of the soul keepers.
 Not right now.

-‘Mirriam, you wouldn’t know this but just around the time you moved to Vereen, all but one of the soulkeepers were murdered in their sleep.
-The soulkeeper of the light fled out of the country and was never seen again, leaving the entire place soulless.
+‘Mirriam, I’m not sure if you know the details, but as you might know, just around the time you moved in here, the infamous Waynecastle massacre went down.
+Every soulkeeper was ambushed and killed except the soulkeeper of shadow who fled the country and was never seen again, leaving the entire place void of anchors to the soul.
 The murderers made sure to break the cycle and destroyed all delivered eggs so that the soul wouldn’t pass down to new prospects.
 They even went as far as to pillaging the soul temples.’
-Mirriam was baffled to hear this as Wilson went along with the tale of the soul keepers.
+She was waiting for more.
+It seemed like the residents here at least knew about the massacre.

 ‘This move backfired.
-The fabric of the soul started to crumble in the entire country.
-Greenery died, animals limited procreation and the climate kept getting worse and worse.
+The fabric of the soul started to crumble throughout the country.
+Greenery died, fertility among every species fell, lifespans have shortened and the climate kept getting worse and worse.
 The entire country has been dying ever since.
 The entire country except places like ours.’
 He continued.
 ‘Like our friend Randall here, I too have spent a considerable amount of time with soulkeepers.
 By spending time with them I gained a decent understanding of the soul.
 Before Mikhail ever came here, I was at the liberty to leave town at my will.
 Out there in the early years after the massacre, I felt a strong emptiness in every town and city.
 I always had the suspicion that the soul was slowly dying in places outside Vereen but I was never sure about it.
-Then Mikhail arrived and with his own understanding of the soul he hypothesized a similar explanation and confirmed my suspicions.
+Then Mikhail arrived and with his own understanding of the soul he conjured up a similar explanation and confirmed my suspicions.
 He had a fair understanding of the soul and our consensus was that Vereen had managed to latch on to the soul unlike the rest of the country.’

 The grievous tone in which he told this tragic tale was really hitting the nails on Mirriam.
-Even I, who has known the tale for such a long time felt the weight of his words.
-Whatever it was that he was trying to do, it was working and I let him go on knowing that he would do a much better job than I.
+I could tell that this was the information that was left out from the citizens here.
+She had no idea about the world outside.
+But even I, who has known the tale for such a long time felt the weight of his words.
+Whatever it was that he was trying to do, it was working and I let him go on knowing that he would do a much better job than I would.

-‘The two of us took upon the responsibility to seal this place and protect the last surviving fragment of soul.
+‘The two of us took upon the responsibility to seal this place and protect the last surviving fragment of the soul.
 Mikhail did everything from managing operations to planning the expeditions and all I could do was become the town mascot.
 While Mikhail was busy handling all the important tasks, I had time to sit back and think.
 Being a mascot isn’t too much fun so I did a lot of drinking and thinking in the time I had.
 My theory was that our town was the host to a prospect.
-Three kids were born around the time of the massacre.
+Three kids were born during the window when the eggs were laid.
 Clyde, Vivica and your son Edward.’
 It was coming.
 Both me and Mirriam could see it and she did not want to hear what was about to come.

 ‘Soul keepers stand out Mirriam, even when they are prospects.
-Randall saw it and so did I. For the last three years, I’ve observed these three kids.
+Randall saw it and so did I. For the last few years, I’ve observed these three kids.
 While they are all odd in their own way, Edward is a particular kind of peculiar.
 Soul keepers have a natural affinity towards all soul bearers.
 Their compassion is enormous and overwhelming to an astounding degree.
 They are immune to all diseases and the most notable trait is how the environment reacts to them.
-A prospect is loved and protected by every creature that’s not human.
+A prospect is loved and protected by every soul bearer, that is, every living creature except people because we have stronger bias.
 Most creatures are extremely protective of a prospect and are even willing to go as far as give up their life to protect them from any harm.’
 The old man kept going at just the right pace.
-This is what I should have done but I was not a familiar face either.
+This is what I should have done but the fact that I was a total stranger had put me at a disadvantage.

 ‘I’ve known it for some time now Mirriam.
-Your son Edward is the soul keeper.
+Your son Edward is definitely the soul keeper.
 The last soul keeper in the country.
-I’ve known and I’ve done nothing.
+I’ve known for a while and I’ve done nothing.
 I didn’t know what to do.
 But someone has come along.
-Someone who knows what to do.’
+Someone who knows what to do and someone who can help you.’
 He looked at me trustingly.

 Wilson came to my rescue again.
 ‘I was not supposed to tell this to anyone.
 Mirriam, our Mikhail was a thief too.
 A notorious one.
 He was a member of the thieves guild just like our Randall here.
 Mikhail left that life behind to only conserve this little town and Randall is doing just the same.’

 It was assuring, but not enough.
 I moved closer to her and stared right into her eyes.
 ‘There are people coming Mirriam.
 A group of men from the guild follows me as a means of backup.
 They serve as a safety net for the operation.
-Once they come here, it exposes the town and the secret behind it to the entire nation.
-People will come and eat away at everything and you and your son will end up as spoils of war as a best case scenario.
+Once they come here, it exposes the town and the secret behind it to all the wrong kind of people.
+They will come and eat away at everything while you and your son will end up as spoils of war.
+That, I think is the best case scenario.
+Things can get much worse.
 They are about a day or two behind me so we are running short on time.
 We need to leave this place right now.’

 She clamped her hands on her face and tried to wrestle through the terror in her heart.
 ‘Why?
 Why did it have to be him?’ she was close to a break down.